rahul-verma/arjuna/docs/source/ddt.rst

 Driving with Excel File
 ^^^^^^^^^^^^^^^^^^^^^^^

-An excel data file can contain data in following format.
-(Only .xls files are supported as of now)
+An excel data file (.xls file) can contain data in following format. (.xlsx files are NOT supported as of now)

 .. image:: _static/inputxls.png